-In just a few months, we witnessed a giant technological leap based on the incorporation of new technological capabilities and the development of cloud strategies supported by flexible IaaS and PaaS models and by the rush to consume SaaS applications.
+The technological leap was such that the incorporation of new technological capabilities and the development of cloud strategies increased, supported by flexible IaaS and PaaS models and by the race to consume SaaS applications.

-This view can be very succinctly presented in the framework: Security & Privacy by Design.
+This vision can be briefly presented in the framework: Security & Privacy by Design.

-Cloud-oriented solutions and services support the growing use of Multicloud environments, capable of controlling access at points where must apply the security policy, from on-premise to different deployment models.
+Cloud-oriented solutions and services: that support the growing use of Multicloud environments, capable of controlling access at points where security policy must be applied, from on-premises to different deployment models.
 Intelligent Monitoring solutions can detect all types of threats: internal, cyber-attacks, filtering, data manipulation, and supply chain threats.

-Compliance and Auditing Mechanisms: suited to each of the different deployment models.
-The security of the applications and the data that transits between them cannot be under each service provider's individual responsibility.
+Compliance and Auditing Mechanisms: suitable for each of the different deployment models.
+The security of applications and the data that transit between them cannot be the individual responsibility of each Service Provider.

-Data Governance: With increasing mobility, increasing adoption of SaaS and Shadow IT applications, the ability to govern the use of cloud applications is critical to ensuring compliance with E2E security policies.
+Data Governance: With increasing mobility and increasing adoption of SaaS applications and shadow IT, governing application usage in the cloud is essential to ensure compliance with E2E security policies.

-Digital Identity: IAM solutions must have levels of sophistication that allow for federating authentication in multi environments and managing provisioning in an integrated and secure manner.
+Digital Identity: IAM solutions must have levels of sophistication that allow federating authentication across multiple environments and managing provisioning in an integrated and secure manner.

-Cybersecurity Managed Services: Services that work 24×7 with highly qualified and experienced talent, versed in the use of cutting-edge technologies and proactive threat prevention and neutralization principles.
+Cybersecurity Managed Services: Services that operate 24x7 with highly qualified and experienced talent, versed in cutting-edge technologies and proactive principles of threat prevention and threat neutralization.